 A saint that you just might not have heard of is John Juvenal Ancina.
+He is a great saint to get to know because he had his own conversion, and he shows us how to share our Catholic Faith with others.

 He was born on October 19, 1545 in Fossano, Italy to a successful businessman Durando Ancina and his wife Lucia degli Araudini.
 Soon after his birth, he was in danger of death, and his parents prayed to St. Juvenal of Nari, who had been a bishop in the 4th Century.
 The little baby boy survived, and his parents named him John with a middle name of Juvenal in thanksgiving for the intercession of the saint.